10 Things You Didn’t Know About The 1996 Chicago Bulls

 51y629fv8-L._SX425_

-Of the 10 losses the Bulls sustained during the regular season and the 3 in the post season, the worst lose came at the hand of the New York Knicks on March 10th.
+Of the ten losses the Bulls sustained during the regular season and the three in the post season, the worst loss came at the hand of the New York Knicks on March 10th.
 The Knicks beat the Bulls 104-72, and it was the only time the Bulls lost by more than 25 points that season.

 jack-haley-2-300x218